 the club may be responsible for purchasing a replacement with their budget.

-SGA iPad: An ipad may be checked out from SGA through the Equipment Rental Form for use for club fundraising.
-Clubs must have an approved Fundraising Request Form completed prior to reserving the ipad along with the Apple Square reader to collect funds.
+SGA Square Terminal: The new Apple Sqaure Terminal is used to collect funds, and may be checked out from SGA through the Equipment Rental Form for use during club fundraising events.
+Clubs must have an approved Fundraising Request Form completed prior to reserving the Square reader.

 All other media needs for club/org meetings and events on Campus should be included in the non-classroom or classroom reservation request and by emailing media services at firstname.lastname@example.org.
 Please note that Media Services usually does not support events past 9pm at night.